mythril-forge/homebrew-classes/wizard/wizard-spellcasting.md

 Your spellcasting ability will influence the maximum number of spells you can prepare.
 Each spell must either be a cantrip or of a level for which you have spell slots, as shown on the Wizard table.

-`Max. prepared spells = your wizard level + your proficiency bonus + your Intelligence modifier × 2`
+`Max. prepared spells = your wizard level + your Proficiency Bonus + your Intelligence Modifier × 2`

 You can change your list of prepared spells when you finish a long rest.
 Preparing a new list of wizard spells requires time spent studying your spellbook and memorizing the incantations and gestures you must make to cast the spell: at least 1 minute per spell level for each spell on your list.